knudhansen/rpi/scripts/README.md

 * maybe make the functions work on rpi as on remote host...
 Or is it too much abstraction?
 * make sure that there is space enough before recording a video.
 Investigate how much space is needed
 * investigate what additional parameter are needed for the video (resolution and exposure control)
-* ONGOING -- warning when adding a schedule overlaping with another schedule
 * make the calls from host to rpi a bit less stupid: i.e. use FUNCNAME instead of duplicating it in ssh
 * add a function to fetch the scheduled videos (maybe including deleting them...)
 * add number of executed schedules to the list function